To empower the next generation of courageous changemakers who will protect our most important life-giving resources: our ocean and our climate.

 S.O.S.
-WaveMakers will be a regional network of young leaders who support and inspire one another through weekly youth-led “drop-in” digital meetings and monthly in-person gatherings.
-An Advisory Circle of community leaders will ensure S.O.S.
+WaveMakers will be a regional movement of young leaders who support and inspire one another through monthly youth-led “drop-in” digital meetings and quarterly in-person gatherings.
+A Resource Circle of community leaders will ensure S.O.S.
 WaveMakers have needed knowledge, support, and connections; impactful leadership opportunities that enhance their academic development; and readiness for college and life.

-Growing coalition of youth eco-activism supporters & collaborators
+Join a coalition of youth eco-activism supporters & collaborators!

 Citizen’s Climate Lobby (Santa Cruz Chapter)